 Free Guy Sunglasses

-We didn’t see an option for the AR technology on the Oakley website, mind you.
+We didn’t see an option for the AR technology on Amazon, mind you.

 The Oakleys aren’t the only sunglasses the actor wears in the movie.
 He also wears what looks like a pair of Dita Nacht-Two shades.
 These have a super unique cyberpunk-ish design with a titanium frame and injected molded lens cups that fits perfectly into the video game world.